Are you thinking about painting your vinyl siding a new color? We will help you do it!

 - Make sure it is a shade that will properly cover up your original color.

-- It’s best to avoid colors darker than your original color.
+- It’s best to avoid vinyl siding paint colors darker than your original color.
 Darker colors will attract more sun and the heat will become trapped in between the new paint color and the old paint color.
 This can warp your siding structure.
 Vinylsafe assures users their darker paints won’t experience this problem.

 - You shouldn’t need to apply a primer before you paint unless your siding is porous and pitted (at that point maybe you should consider getting new siding).

-Painting Your Vinyl Siding
+How to Paint Your Vinyl Siding

 1. Test the area first to ensure you like the color and that it is properly adhering to the surface.